laluzamakhsyari/top_mass_extraction/README.md

 Simple code for extracting top quark mass for given cross sections and the histogram data

-The program contains a detailed steps to compute/extract top quark mass for different observables given differential distributions based on the work of M. Work, et.all in [arXiv:1711.01831]
+The program contains detailed steps to compute/extract top quark mass for different observables given differential distributions based on the work of M. Work, et.all in [arXiv:1711.01831]

 The folder contains (.txt) files which are tables for data of differential distributions for various observables.